Skip to main content

 It all started when King Ahasuerus made a feast in his palace, and all people in Shushan were invited, rich and poor alike.

-Esther 1:5, "And when these days were expired, the king made a feast unto all the people that were present in Shushan the palace, both unto great and small, seven days, in the court of the garden of the king's palace."
+"And when these days were expired, the king made a feast unto all the people that were present in Shushan the palace, both unto great and small, seven days, in the court of the garden of the king's palace."
+(Esther 1:5)

 Of course, there is a feast and people are wondering where is the queen.
 (For the knowledge, the queen is not there because she arranged a separate feast for women in the royal house.)
 And so, the king ordered his chamberlains to bring in Queen Vashti to show herself to the officials and to all his guests.

-Esther 1:12, "But the queen Vashti refused to come at the king's commandment by his chamberlains: therefore was the king very wroth, and his anger burned in him."
+"But the queen Vashti refused to come at the king's commandment by his chamberlains: therefore was the king very wroth, and his anger burned in him."
+(Esther 1:12)

 The King asked for advice to the wise men about law and order on what to do with Queen Vashti.

 Memucan, one of the seven princes of Persia and Media, advises him to depose Vashti as queen and make a search to find some beautiful virgins.
 Then place them in his harem under Hegai's care, and give them beauty treatments.
-Then King Ahasueras shall choose one among the young women to be his new queen.
+Afterwards, King Ahasueras shall choose one among the young women to be his new queen.

-Esther 2:2, “And said servants of the king who attended him let be sought for the king Young virgins beautiful beautiful beautiful”
+“And said servants of the king who attended him let be sought for the king Young virgins beautiful beautiful beautiful” (Esther 2:2)

 yə-baq-šu comes from the Hebrew root word, “baqash” which means “to seek” or “to search for”.

-Esther 2:3: “And let appoint the king officers in all the provinces of his kingdom that they may gather all young virgins fair the beautiful to Shuhan the citadel into quarters of the women under the custody of Hegai eunuch of the king custodian of the women and let be given [them] beauty preparations.
+“And let appoint the king officers in all the provinces of his kingdom that they may gather all young virgins fair the beautiful to Shuhan the citadel into quarters of the women under the custody of Hegai eunuch of the king custodian of the women and let be given [them] beauty preparations.
+(Esther 2:3)

 wə-yiq-bə-sū comes from the Hebrew root “qavats” which means “to gather”, “to collect” or “to assemble”.

-Esther 2:4, “And the young woman who pleases pleases the king let be queen instead of Vashti; And the king the king pleased pleased and he did so."
+“And the young woman who pleases pleases the king let be queen instead of Vashti; And the king the king pleased pleased and he did so."
+(Esther 2:4)

 Here you see that it was said that it was a recruitment for the new queen.
 Not beauty pageant!